AriFordsham/GHCWiki/emacs.md

 **Description**: Slowly, GHC is moving away from tabs.
 After modifying a file and committing the changes, we tend to detab the file completely, and set `-fwarn-tabs` to make sure they don't slip in again.
 Normally it's convenient to immediately detab the file and commit that afterwords, while the buffer is open

 **How to enable**:

+This is equivalent to `mark-whole-buffer` which is bound to `C-x h` by default, followed by `M-x untabify` which operates in the current region.

 Add this to your configuration, and afterwords you can run `M-x untabify-buffer` to nuke all the tabs:

 ```